Chris-ai/link-shorterer/README.md

 # Shortly - URL shortening API

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
+This project is a single web application to shorten links using the shrtco.de API.
+The site was built using a JS framework called `Vue.js`.
+The site is fully responsive and the `CSS`, written using the `SCSS` preprocessor is fully proprietary.
+I used a javascript library called `axios` to retrieve api requests.

 # 📝 Table of contents